sashstrij/Hello-World/README.md

 # Hello-World
-It is my first project
+It is my first project.
-I love World.
+I love World!